Siriusmart/youtube-tui/docs/src/explaination/framework.md

 ## Data

-There are 2 sets of data available - *global* and *state*.
+There are 2 pools of data available - *global* and *state*.

 **Global data** are global across all pages, this is mainly used to store config structs, as they are meant to be applied globally.

 **State data** are exclusive to each page, this is done to ensure that each page will get the correct data.

 > For example, if state data is not used, the next page will overwrite data in the previous page, making going back in history impossible.

+[This](https://github.com/Siriusmart/tui-additions/blob/3087abbf8e121f26c0956cda5fb43efc7b862bc7/src/framework/framework.rs#LL39C4-L39C4) showed how state data stays with the history *snapshot* of the page, whereas global data does not.

 ## History